dashpradeep99/docker-complete-tutorial/README.md

-Background
+# DockerCon EU 2015 Hands-On Labs (HOL)

+**Background**

-We are planning a series of hands-on labs where conference attendees can gain experience with various docker features and use cases.
-Labs should run 15-30 minutes each, and will range form intro to advanced levels.
+Welcome to DockerCon!
+In this repo, you will find a series of hands-on labs to help you gain experience in various Docker features, products, and solutions.
+Each lab should run between 15-30 minutes each and range form introductory to advanced in difficulty.
-The idea is for attendees to be able to use their own laptops, and (potentially) access cloud-based environments to complete the work.

-These are the currently planned labs (in rough priority order)

-Tutorial 1: Intro to Docker (Owner: Nicola Kabar)
+**Setup**

+You should have received an email with cloud-based setup and access info.
+The setup is composed of (4) VMs each running Docker Engine.

+**Labs**

+**Tutorial 1**: **Intro to Docker**

 Description: This lab goes over basic intro-level Docker operations.
 We will go over Docker engine installation, image search, pulling and pushing images, creating new images from Dockerfiles, and running and troubleshooting containers.
-Status:
-Link to Lab Guide:

 Difficulty: Easy
 Time: 20 mins
 Goal: Introduce Docker basic operations, run basic containers, and interact with Docker Hub Setup Requirements: engine, git

 Tasks:

-Environment (Version/Info)
+* Environment (Version/Info)
-Images( Search/Pull)
+* Images( Search/Pull)
-Building Images from Dockerfile
+* Building Images from Dockerfile
-Running Containers ( Run  / PS)
+* Running Containers ( Run  / PS)
-Maintaining Containers ( logs/events)
+* Maintaining Containers ( logs/events)
-Docker Hub (Tag/Push)
+* Docker Hub (Tag/Push)
-Setup Requirements:

-Tutorial 2 : Docker Orchestration Tools (Owner: Nicola Kabar)
+**Tutorial 2 : Docker Orchestration Tools**

 Description: In this lab we will explore Docker Orchestration Tools ( mainly Swarm and Compose).
-We will go through how to set up a Swarm cluster using multiple discovery options , how Compose works ( including Compose files best practices), and how to deploy and troubleshoot multi-service, multi-container application across the Swarm cluster.
+We will go through how to set up a Swarm cluster using the token discovery option, how Compose works ( including Compose files best practices), and how to deploy and troubleshoot multi-service, multi-container application across the Swarm cluster.
-Status:
-Link to Lab Guide:

 Difficulty: Intermediate
 Time: 30 mins
 Goal: Create a Swarm cluster and deploy a multi-service application on it using Docker Compose.

 Tasks:

-Setup Requirements: engine, git, compose
+* Setup Requirements: engine, git, compose
-Running a multi-service app with Compose on a single engine Creating a Swarm cluster
+* Running a multi-service app with Compose on a single engine
+* Creating a Swarm cluster
-Running a multi-service app with Compose on a Swarm cluster Scaling the app with Interlock
+* Running a multi-service app with Compose on a Swarm cluster
+* Scaling the app with Interlock

 Tutorial 3: Docker Trusted Registry - DTR (Owner: Nicola Kabar)
 Description: In this lab we will examine Docker Trusted Registry (DTR).
 We will go through DTR installation, authentication setup, storage backend configuration, monitoring, security, and other various enterprise-level supported features.